Poem | |

 If it's all that seems real,

 I hear downstairs' soul hit his lavatory bowl.

 That porcelain bowl gets the whole of his soul,

 as I wring out the bladder of red.

 have big whites to their eyes that aint never've bled.

-There aint nothin excites
+There aint nothin so nice

-like those whitest of whites
+as those whitest of whites.

-on rich girls with sweet arses
+On rich girls with sweet arses

 in slow movin tights.